sashadt/docs/docs/dtgateway_systemalerts.md

   "condition":"_topic['cluster.metrics'].numAppsRunning > 5",
   "email":"someone@company.com",
-  "description": "No.of apps running is more than 5", "timeThresholdMillis":"60000"
+  "description": "No.of apps running is more than 5", "timeThresholdMillis":"60000",
+  "disabled":"false"
 }
 ```

-When the number of running applications is greater than 5 for more than 60 seconds, a simple
+When the number of running applications is greater than 5 for more than 60 seconds with the alert status being enabled, a simple
 email will be sent to `someone@company.com`, stating that the alert is in effect, and when
 the number of running applications drops below 6, another email will be sent, stating that
 the alert is no longer in effect.
+If an alert is disabled, an email will be sent to indicate the change.

 The condition is a simple JavaScript expression which the user can build
 from various system or application-specific values.
 These values are available as fields